SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 #### Third Part: Relaying the message to the Cab Driver

-If second step isn't through, then we can forget about the third part even though client-server communication is possible through HTTP request.
+If second step isn't through, then we can forget about the third part even though from client to server communication is possible through HTTP request.

 #### Fourth Part: Relaying the message to the Cab Driver